jsemoun/BaseQuery/README.md

 To Install BaseQuery into a docker container type the following commands

-_This requires docker and docker-compose to be installed_
+_This requires docker and docker-compose to be previously installed_
 ```
 git clone https://github.com/g666gle/BaseQuery.git
 ```